-3.2.Nominating Committee
+3.2.
+Nominating and Corporate Governance Committee

-The Nominating Committee shall, among other things, discharge the responsibilities of the Board relating to the appropriate size, functioning and needs of the Board including, but not limited to, recruitment and retention of high quality Board members and committee composition and structure.
-Whenever the Nominating Committee takes an action, it shall exercise its independent judgment on an informed basis that the action is in the best interests of the Company and its shareholders.
+The Nominating and Corporate Governance Committee (the "Nominating Committee") shall, among other things, (a) discharge the responsibilities of the Board relating to the appropriate size, functioning and needs of the Board including, but not limited to, identification, recruitment and retention of high-quality Board members and committee composition and structure, (b) the maintenance of corporate governance guidelines appropriate for and applicable to the Company, and (c) the regular evaluation of the Nominating Committee, Board, and management of the Company.
+Whenever the Nominating Committee takes an action, it shall exercise its independent judgment on an informed basis that the action is in the best interests of the Company and Shareholders.

 The Nominating Committee shall consist of at least two members of the Board as determined from time to time by the Board.
-Each member shall be "independent" in accordance with the listing standards of The NASDAQ Share Market, LLC, as amended from time to time.
+Each member shall be "independent" in accordance with the listing standards of the NYSE, as amended from time to time.